I graduated in Electronic Engineering in 1991 and got the PhD in 1995, both at the University of Bologna.

 I have had teaching collaborations with the University of Oulu (Finland) and Asian institutions.
 I am external examiner for the MEng Electronic & Computer Engineering (MECE) of Dublin City University (Ireland).

 Why radio, not wireless?
-Because I am interested mostly in networks where radio is the essence; the radio channel with all its impairments (distortion, interference, fading) and opportunities (broadcast nature, mobility) makes networks challenging and interesting to study.
+Because I am interested mostly in networks where radio is the essence; the radio channel with all its features (distortion, interference, fading, shadowing, mobility), makes networks challenging to control and interesting to study.

 INTERNET OF THINGS

 The IoT is much more than just connecting things to the Internet through radio links.
 It is about the opportunity to control things through the Internet without the need for human intervention, or for the sake of human-to-thing interaction.

 The IoT is a complex paradigm comprising several processes: Sensing, Transmission, Storage, Processing, Decision and Action.
-It includes therefore components like Things (typically, embedded devices), Networks, Cloud, Big Data Analytics, Applications and Services.
+It includes components like Things (often, embedded devices), Networks, Cloud, Big Data Analytics, Applications and Services.

-You can not study the IoT without selecting an application area.
+You can not study the IoT without selecting an application/business area.
 Those of larger interest to us are Smart Cities and Buildings, Industry 4.0, Precision Agriculture, Environmental Monitoring.